zulip/zulip-mobile/docs/howto/debugging.md

 * subscribe to parts of your application state
 * dispatch custom Redux actions

-Note: Make sure to enable the "Debug JS Remotely" option from inside of your app.
+Note: Make sure to enable Remote JS Debugging with the "Debug" option from inside of your app.

 Refer to the [docs](https://github.com/infinitered/reactotron/blob/master/readme.md) for further details.